The Business of IT Blog

 To the CTO, the CIO looks to be an inhibitor of innovation.
 They always look at what is instead of what could be, and their risk-averse tendencies are draining on the innovation process, and constantly keep the development of the organization lagging behind what its true potential could be.

-The CTO/CIO feud is one of those battle-of-the-sexes conflicts that keeps an organization alive.
+The CTO vs. CIO feud is one of those battle-of-the-sexes conflicts that keeps an organization alive.
 To make it more durable, each party should focus on what their responsibilities are, and acknowledge the success of the whole organization when they occur.
 Creation does come with tension, and the day-to-day can be a grind, with lots of tedious bickering and negotiations.

 But, by looking up once in a while and setting sights on the overall mission to see where you’ve come from, and where you are now, and where you are headed, suddenly it is possible to see value in the dance along the way.

-If you’re looking to hire or create the position of a CTO or CIO, consider these guiding questions to determine which role you’re actually in need of:
+If you’re looking to hire or create the position of a CTO or CIO, consider these guiding questions to determine which role you actually need:

 • Are you aiming to improve or digitize a business process or a product?